Jrp-best-hosting/api/README.md

 # api
-A Api for easy communication between jrp servers, and your website.
+An Api for easy communication between jrp servers, and your website.